alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 )
 ```

 That's a lot to take in!
 Let's take a look at the result in the webbrowser.
+Add the code to your model at the bottom, on the `root` type.
-So, add this to the model, below `Orders`, but within `root`.
-Build the app and go to your browser.
-In the left column a button 'Place new order...' appeared:
+Then, build the app and go to your browser.
+In the left column a button 'Place new order...' appears:

 ![command](./images_model/019.png)

-This button's title corresponds with the label of our command: `Place new order`
+The title of this button corresponds to the label of our command: `Place new order`
 Click it and fill in the fields, for example like this:

 ![form filled](./images_model/020.png)

-Now click `Place new order` below the form en `Close` (top right).
+Now click `Place new order` below the form and then click `Close` (top right).
 Then go to `Orders` and select your order:

 ![added order](./images_model/021.png)

-We have successfully added an entry to the collection `Order` by providing the data in the form.
+We have successfully added an order to the `Orders` collection by filling out the requested fields in the form.
-On closer inspection of this example we can see that the selection `At the restaurant` for the question `Where is the meal consumed?` is translated into the state `In-house` of stategroup `Order type`.
+If you closely inspect the example, you can see that the choice for `At the restaurant` in answer to the question `Where is the meal consumed?` is translated into the state `In-house` of stategroup `Order type`.

+Let's take a closer look at our code for the command.
-Let's review the added command in the model.
-The first part of the command looks a lot like familiar model language and actually is similar:
+The first part of the command looks a lot like a data model.
+And that is what it is: for expressing the required parameters (fields) for a command, we define a small data model:
 ```js
 'Place new order': command {
 	'Provide an order number': text